 Intense pulsed light (IPL) treatment

-IPL devices treat combinations of skin issues rather than the single target of laser treatments.
+IPL devices treat combinations of skin issues rather than a single target of laser treatments.
 The procedure makes skin more evenly colored by decreasing uneven, discolored areas like age spots while brightening the skin and imparting a more youthful appearance.
 Because the IPL machine can deliver a wide range of light colors simultaneously, it can be adjusted to treat large areas suffering from multiple conditions.

 What is the treatment process?